Even if you brush and floss your teeth faithfully, it is important that you have your teeth professionally cleaned on a regular basis.

 Patient-Focused Dentistry in Ellicott City

-As a family dentistry practice, we provide each of our patients with a friendly, personalized and gentle experience.
+Our office is family oriented offering dentistry for children as well as adults.
+We provide each of our patients with a friendly, personalized and gentle experience.
 If we see signs of instability, we can help you avoid bigger problems down the road with conservative treatment options and techniques to maintain your oral health at home.

 The Professional Cleaning Procedure